-A 'listed building' is a building, object, or structure that has a special architectural or historic interest, which has been recorded in a statutory list by the Department for Digital, Culture, Media and Sport record these in a statutory list.
-Historic England are responsible for the administration of the listing system.
+A 'listed building' is a building, object, or structure that has a special architectural or historic interest.
+The Department for Digital, Culture, Media and Sport record these in a statutory list.
+Historic England are responsible for the listing system.

 We have over 1,600 listed buildings in Eden (outside the National Parks).
 Many others are protected because they are within the curtilage of a listed building.
-The statutory list includes a description of each building, which may refer to some, but not all of, the important features of a historic building.
-Every part of a building is listed, even if it is not included in the description.
+The statutory list includes a description of each building.
+It may refer to some, but not all, of the important features of a historic building.
+Listing applies to every part of a building, even if it is not included in the description.
 This includes the interior and any later alterations or additions.

 How do I find out if a building is listed?

-There are two ways to check if your property is listed:
+There are two ways to check if listing applies to your property:

 What do the grades mean?

-Under the listing procedure, buildings are classified into grades of relative importance.
+The listing procedure classifies buildings into grades of relative importance.

 Grade I means buildings are of exceptional national interest.
 These account for about 2% of all listed buildings nation-wide.

 Grade II are buildings of special interest.

-The statutory controls on alterations apply equally to all listed buildings, whatever their grade.
+The statutory controls on alterations apply to all listed buildings, whatever their grade.

 What are the effects of listing?

-It is a criminal offence to carry out works to a listed building without prior listed building consent, even if you were not aware that the building was listed.
+It is a criminal offence to carry out works to a listed building without prior listed building consent (even if you were not aware of its listing).
 To do this could lead to a large fine, or imprisonment.